aglabassi/preconditioned_composite_opti/README.md

 - **Gauss–Newton**
 - **Levenberg–Marquardt (ours)**

-All experiments generate synthetic data, initialize factors, run each method for a fixed number of iterations (or until convergence), and save both raw losses and summary plots.
+All experiments generate synthetic data, initialize factors, run each method for a fixed number of iterations, and save both raw losses and summary plots.

 ## Requirements